 Once you’ve been approved by the insurance company, you can take the approval letter and accompanying paperwork to your local immigration office in your canton.
 The cantonal officials have the final authority to approve or deny someone, so once you’re approved there, you really do have medical coverage.

-2. Is Swisscare a good option for medical coverage?
+2. Is Swisscare a good option for medical coverage in Switzerland?

 When in doubt, apply.